open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Project Level: Add an entry to `parties` with 'independentMonitor' included in its `.roles`.
+Project level: [Add an organization](../common.md#add-an-organization) for the independent monitor and add 'independentMonitor' to its `.roles` array.
 ```json
 {
   "parties": [